 However, per Goldman, Alabama can consider someone’s disability benefits when calculating any child support owed under the child support guidelines.
 Finally, disability benefits are not a divisible portion of a military service member’s retirement package upon divorce, which should be considered when trying to calculate an accurate present-day value.

 A couple’s retirement can often be one of the largest assets to be divided upon divorce.
 Ensuring that the proper valuation is achieved as well as the proper strategy on drafting the actual award are crucial to ensure a party is taken care of upon retirement.
 A competent attorney will have the resources and knowledge to ensure the property division is fair and equitable, including military retirement.
-The team at Charlotte Christian Law has the skills required to ensure your comfort and security well into your twilight years.
+The team at The Law Offices of Charlotte Christian and Associates has the skills required to ensure your comfort and security well into your twilight years.
 Get in touch with us today.